American River: History

 In 1839, Swiss immigrant John Sutter established the New Helvetia settlement on the American River, near the present-day location of central Sacramento.
 In 1848, following the Mexican–American War, California was ceded to the United States in the Treaty of Guadalupe Hidalgo.
 Just weeks later, James W. Marshall, an employee of Sutter, discovered gold on the South Fork, starting the California Gold Rush.

-Although miners looking for gold worked all three forks of the American River, the South Fork held the richest deposits.
-However, as the easily accessible placer gold was played out, large companies used hydraulic mining to access gold buried deeper in the soil.
-Unfortunately, this large and extensive mining practice washed away entire mountainsides and heavily polluted all the waterways, including the American River.
+Although miners looking to extract gold worked all three forks of the American River, the South Fork held the richest deposits.
+As the easily accessible placer gold was played out, large companies used hydraulic mining to access gold buried deeper in the soil.
+This large and extensive mining practice washed away entire mountainsides and heavily polluted all the waterways, including the American River, creating an environmental disaster for inhabitants, fish, birds, and other flora and fauna.

 During the Great Flood of 1862 the American River flooded massively, putting much of Sacramento under water for three months.
 Newly elected Governor Leland Stanford had to travel to his inauguration by rowboat; shortly after, the state government moved temporarily to San Francisco.
 A significant contributor to the flood damage was the debris washed down by hydraulic mining, which had choked the river channel and reduced its capacity to drain floodwaters.
 In response, the city of Sacramento undertook a massive project to raise its streets and buildings as much as 9.5 ft.
 Many of original sidewalks and the first floors of buildings remain as subterranean spaces underneath today's streets.

 The lower American River has been one of seven California rivers to achieve the designation "Recreational River" under both the California Wild and Scenic Rivers Act (1972) and the National Wild and Scenic Rivers Act (1980).
 This status provides state and national recognition to protect the river's outstanding scenic, fish and wildlife, historic, cultural, and recreational values.